tmartin1/snakepit/BeerDB/README.md

 # BeerDB
-A simple database of beers written in jQuery, Python, Flask, MongoEngine, and MongoDB.
+A simple database of beers written in jQuery, Python, Flask, PyMongo, and MongoDB.

 # Getting Started
 Instal dependencies as follows: